The Best Coaching Questions You Could Ask Your Clients

 Finally, don’t look for ready-made formulas.
 Each person is different, and they will react accordingly.
 When it comes to life coaching questions, there’s no right or wrong.
 Think of it as a journey rather than a destination.

-Good Coaching Questions to Ask Your Clients
+Great Coaching Questions to Ask Your Clients

-A good life coach understands the current situation of the client as well as their goals.
+A good coach understands the current situation of the client as well as their goals.
 The coach’s job is to find where the individual feels insecure and help them overcome obstacles.

-Pre-coaching Questions
+Pre-coaching questions

 These questions will help you understand the client and know in advance what kind of help you can provide.